 Because they are well suited to our climate and soil.
 Once established, they are drought and rain tolerant.
 Their deep roots create channels so more rain soaks into the soil.
 They also improve the soil organic matter, helping the soil hold more moisture.
-The flowers are great for pollinators.

 Why do you call it a native perennial pasture?